robenta/nestore/README.md

 * Mobile-first design
 * SEO-optimized meta tags
 * Product grid using Bootstrap cards
 * Simple and lightweight (no frameworks or backend required)

 Technologies Used
 * HTML5
 * CSS3
 * Bootstrap 5

+How to run
+* Clone the repository

+* Open in editor(Vscode)

+* Run via liveserver

+Status
+Completed